-You've Been Admitted to College!
+You've Decided!
 What's Next?

 What to Do After Getting Accepted to College

+1. Carefully review your admissions and financial aid offers.
+Make sure the information in the admission offer is correct.
+For example, have you been accepted to the term (fall, spring, or summer), campus, and academic department or program you expected?
 If you received financial aid, make sure you understand the terms of any loan or scholarship you are accepting and that you understand how much you and your family will be paying out of your own pockets.
 See these tips for evaluating a financial aid offer and negotiating for more financial aid.

 2. Formally accept your admissions offer.
 Follow the instructions on your acceptance letter, email, or admissions portal.